ryan-halstater/Medical-Transcript-Classifier/README.md

 XGBoost's hyperparameters were determined by Cross-Validation on the training data accuracy score.
 We elected not to tune the hyperparameters of the penalized logistic regression as implemented by `sklearn`, as there were many medical specialty categories with few observations, so depending on the fold not all categories are fairly represented.

 The metrics used for model comparison were all implemented in the `sklearn` Python package, and included the F1-score, precision, and recall.

+The baseline model was implemented was a multiclass logistic regression model creating features from the text using `sklearn`'s `TfidfVectorizer`.
+The idea and coding structure was originally sourced from this [Kaggle project]([url](https://www.kaggle.com/code/bchnhtnguyn/ai-for-medical-transcriptions-dataset)).

 All prompts are available in the `prompts` folder, stored as word files.
 The 16-shot prompt was generated programmatically with one shot for each of the sixteen possible classifications.
 The code used to produce the results shown below are in `LLM_and_models.ipynb`, the $3$-shot versions are in `LLM_and_models_depreciated_three_shot.ipynb`.